Welcome to YOGADEVON

 At YogaDevon, I also offer complementary therapies including aromatherapy, holistic massage, reflexology, Indian Head Massage and Reiki and chakra/energy balancing.
 These can be a powerful catalyst to support you on your journey of self-healing, inner growth and wellness.

-Workshops and Day Retreat
+Workshops and Day Retreats

 I facilitate Saturday morning yoga workshops at YogaDevon each month throughout the year in Barnstaple and across North Devon.
-These are lovely informal gatherings to deepen and explore your practice: mindfulness, meditation, chi gung, hatha flow and heart vinyasa flow, yin, yoga nidra and restorative yoga, breath work and relaxation sessions to develop and integrate different aspects of yoga and mindfulness practice into your daily life off a mat.
+These are lovely informal gatherings to deepen and explore your practice: mindfulness, meditation, trauma-release, chi gung, hatha flow and heart vinyasa flow, yin, yoga nidra and restorative yoga, breath work and relaxation sessions to develop and integrate different aspects of yoga and mindfulness practice into your daily life off a mat.
 Vegan chai tea and cakes are always included!

 Please look at the YogaDevon workshop page or contact me for more information.